IlluminusLimited/ImageService/README.md

 The downside of this is that `serverless.yml` cannot be saved in the project and must be generated from `serverless_template.yml`

+ #### Environment variables

+ Use Secrets Manager to configure environment variables.

 ## Un-deploying